replicant0wnz/nagios-python-example/README.md

 ## Configuration

-Configuration is managed through a single yaml file, one which is contained in the repository Here is a breakdown of the keys:
+Configuration is managed through a single yaml file, one which is contained in this repository.
+Here is a breakdown of the keys:

 ```yaml